 - Eggs: If you couldn’t tell from the photos, I love eggs!
 Most of my lunches feature 1-2 eggs, either scrambled or fried.
 Beyond being protein and nutrient powerhouses, eggs are filling, delicious, and an instant upgrade to almost any meal.

 - Pre-workout / pre-race: For the last 15 years, I’ve eaten the same meal before every race and the majority of workouts (the exceptions being some early weekday sessions when I don’t have enough time to eat and digest a full meal beforehand).
-Whether I’m racing a 3,000-meter steeplechase, a 6K cross-country race, or a full marathon, my pre-race meal consists of a bagel (blueberry, cinnamon-raisin, or plain), a banana, and a drizzle of honey.
+Whether I’m racing a 3,000-meter steeplechase, a 6K cross-country race, or a full marathon, my pre-race meal consists of a bagel (blueberry, cinnamon-raisin, or plain) spread with peanut butter, a banana, and a drizzle of honey.
 It fills me up, settles well, keeps me satisfied for a few hours, and seems to provide the right amount of energy.